IBSim/VirtualLab/docs/source/install.rst

 The next step is to generate an executable.
 The original script the executable is based on is VL_server.py.
 So from here you have essentially 2 options:

 1. Run the script directly with :bash:`python3 VL_server.py --test`
-2. Build an executable yourself using pyinstaller by running :bash:`pyinstaller -n VirtualLab -F VL_server.py`
+2. Build an executable yourself using pyinstaller by running :bash:`pyinstaller -n VirtualLab -F VL_server.py`.
+You will then find the executable in the `dist` directory.
+This will need moving to the `bin` directory in the repo.
+[4]_

+..
+[4] This step has been automated using the shell script `make_executable.sh` which can be found in the bin directory.

 .. note:: As mentioned previously, all the other container modules get downloaded automatically the first time they are used.
 However, regardless of your container choice they are all hosted on dockerhub under `ibsim <https://hub.docker.com/u/ibsim>`_.
 You could always pull/build them from there if desired.
 Alternatively, the dockerfiles used to create the containers can be found in a separate github `repo <https://github.com/IBSim/VirtualLab>`_ that is itself linked to Dockerhub.